adam-narozniak/MIPS_matrix_calculator/README.md

 ### Restrictions
-Calculating determinant get really computionally expensive, so the size should be restricted.
+An error will accur (during for example multipliacation or determinant computation) if the intiger can't be represted in 32 bits in U2.